-- Prevention - Learn about our Domestic Violence Prevention Enhancements and Leadership Through Alliance (DELTA) project and get prevention resources.
+Prevention - Learn about our Domestic Violence Prevention Enhancements and Leadership Through Alliance (DELTA) project and get prevention resources.

-- Economic Justice - Learn how we are establishing and strengthening our economic empowerment work and that of programs in NC.
+> - Economic Advocacy and Justice Program - Learn how we are establishing and strengthening our economic empowerment work and that of programs in NC.

-- Silent Witness Program - Find ideas and resources to help you educate your community with silent witness events.
+> - Silent Witness Program - Find ideas and resources to help you educate your community with silent witness events.